foundriesio/docs/source/reference-manual/ota/targets.rst

     46      1        `fioctl targets show 46`
     112     1        `fioctl targets show 112`

-This will show what Targets are active in the field.
-Then take a look at a Target:
+This will show all Targets active in the field.
+Now take a look at a specific Target:

 .. code-block:: bash